addrummond/claney/Readme.md

 By default Claney operates in case-insensitive mode.
-Routes must be defined using only lower case characters, and the example router implementations normalize routes to lower case before matching (excluding the query string).
+Routes must be defined using only lower case characters, and the example router implementations normalize URLs to lower case before matching (excluding the query string).

-If you want your router to be case-sensitive, pass the `-allow-upper-case` flag to `claney` and modify your router implementation(s) to remove the normalisation step.
+If you want your router to be case-sensitive, pass the `-allow-upper-case` flag to `claney` and ensure that to your router implementation dos not normalize URLs before matching.
+The router constructors in the example Go and JavaScript router implementations take a boolean `caseSensitive` parameter.

 ### Filtering the output